thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/send-email.md

 ---
 layout: docwithnav
-title: Send Email Workflow
+title: Send email on alarm
 description: Send Email Workflow

 ---

+This Tutorial is to show you how to send an Email to the user using the Rule Engine.

 * TOC
 {:toc}

 ## Use case

+In this tutorial we will implement the use case from the tutorial: [create & clear alarms v2](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-v2/#use-case):

 Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
-Sometimes temperature in the server room is to high and want to send emails to your customer if temperature > 60 °C.
+DHT22 sensor is good for -40 to 80°C temperature readings.We want to generate Alarms if temperature is out of good range and send the email when the alarm was created.

-In this tutorial we will configure ThingsBoard Rule Engine to
+In this tutorial we will configure ThingsBoard Rule Engine to:

-- Send email to the Customer of the Device if temperature > 60°C
+- Send an email to the user if the temperature was out of range, namely: less than -40 and more than 80 degrees.

-- Add message originator attributes to the message
-- Add additional data to the email body from the incoming message
+- Add current temperature to the email body using Script Transform node for saving current temperature in the Message Metadata.

 ## Prerequisites